This railway forms part of the Belfast to Londonderry line. The route runs west from Coleraine to Londonderry. It is a scenic line, partly coastal.

 /10/1855 | Magilligan Point Branch (Londonderry and Coleraine Railway) Closed. |

-/ /1859 | Belfast and Londonderry Railway Incorporated to link the Ballymena, Ballymoney, Coleraine and Portrush Junction Railway to the Londonderry and Coleraine Railway with a bridge over the River Bann. |
+/ /1859 | Belfast and Londonderry Railway This short railway was incorporated to link the Ballymena, Ballymoney, Coleraine and Portrush Junction Railway to the Londonderry and Coleraine Railway with a bridge over the River Bann. |

 19/11/1860 | Belfast and Londonderry Railway Opened from Coleraine (Ballymena, Ballymoney, Coleraine and Portrush Junction Railway) over the River Bann Viaduct [1st] (with lifting section) to the Londonderry and Coleraine Railway, swinging over that line to reach it.
-This short line replaced the L&CR^s Coleraine Waterside terminus and a half mile of line. |
+This short line replaced the L&CR's Coleraine Waterside terminus and a half mile of line. |

 / /1861 | Londonderry and Coleraine Railway Leased by the Belfast and Northern Counties Railway. |